henry701/tg-notify-deleted-messages/README.md

 docker-compose up -d app
 ```

-**P.S: You will need to send your telegram sign-in code to the URL logged by the application on the first time.**
+Then, interact with the application using the API described on [openapi.yaml](./openapi.yaml).

 ## Stop daemon